Celebrity Big Brother (British TV series) series 22: Chloe Ayling

 Chloe Ayling is an English glamour model, best known for her abduction in Italy in 2017 by an individual claiming to be a member of a criminal organisation called the Black Death Group.
 During her ordeal she was injected with ketamine, put in a holdall bag and put in the trunk of a car to be taken to a farm.
 She was released after six days.
 She entered the house on Day 1.
 She became the second housemate to be evicted on Day 13.

 Dan Osborne

 Dan Osborne is an English reality television personality, best known for starring in the ITVBe semi-reality programme The Only Way Is Essex from the eighth series in 2013.
 He was axed from the show during the fourteenth series when a threatening video he made surfaced online.
 He participated on the second series of Splash! (with former housemates Keith Duffy, Danielle Lloyd and Gemma Collins) in 2014 and placed fourth.
 He is also the husband of former EastEnders actress Jacqueline Jossa.
 He entered the house on Day 1.
 He left the house on Day 26 in third place.
-Of the whole series, he was the only housemate to receive no nominations.
+Throughout the series, he was the only housemate to receive no nominations.